evelinakireilyte/Catbook/README.md

 - Additional features would include document filtering according to type and searching to allow users to quickly locate a document of interest.
 An option to zoom into picture overlays to be able to read fine text.

-### Challenges
+## Challenges

-- Found app dockerisation to be a lot more challenging than the rest of the project due to the amount of debugging required for initial set up.
+- Found app dockerisation to be a lot more challenging than the rest of the project due to the amount of debugging required for initial setup.
-- This was my first time implementing picture overlay feature.
+- This was my first time implementing a picture overlay feature.
 Not knowing what where the options for implementation required more time than initially predicted to research and pick the best choice.

-### Wins
+## Wins

 - Found the project very enjoyable to work on.
-- First successful attempt using FastAPI to build back-end.
+- First successful attempt using FastAPI to build the back-end.
 Found documentation very clear and fairly straight forward.
 Would love to use it for a bigger project in the near future.
 - More comfortable with the use of docker!
 First dockerised app that I have set up and built using containers.